AcademySoftwareFoundation/rez/docs/source/package_commands.rst

 specifically for the package being built.
 For example, you may wish to set some environment variables to pass information along to the build system.

-The :func:`~pkgdef.pre_build_commands` function does just this.
+The :func:`pre_build_commands` function does just this.
 It is called prior to the build.
-Note that info about the current build (such as the installation path) is available in a :attr:`~pkgdefrex.build` object (other commands functions do not have this object visible).
+Note that info about the current build (such as the installation path) is available in a :attr:`build` object (other commands functions do not have this object visible).

 .. _pre-test-commands: